Docs / Getting Started

 Via web UI: Team page → Inboxes → New Inbox → enter a username → Create.

-const inbox = await mf.inboxes.create({
+const inboxes = await mf.inboxes.list();

 5